XplorMatlab/xplor/xplor - classes.md

 ## Bank

 ### `bank`
-The `bank` class has only one instantiation, as it repertoriates all allready-created `dimensionlabel`, `header`, and `dataoperand` objects, so as to ease linking of different data together.
+The `bank` class has only one instantiation, as it repertoriates all allready-created `dimensionlabel`, `header`, and `dataOperand` objects, so as to ease linking of different data together.

 It also remembers previous definitions from previous Matlab sessions, to avoid re-defining such objects.